Residue (chemistry)

 In chemistry, residue is whatever remains or acts as a contaminant after a given class of events.
 Residue may be the material remaining after a process of preparation, separation, or purification, such as distillation, evaporation, or filtration.
 It may also denote the undesired by-products of a chemical reaction.

+Residues as an undesired by-product are a concern in agricultural and food industries.

 Food safety

 Toxic chemical residues, wastes or contamination from other processes, are a concern in food safety.
+The most common food residues originate from pesticides, veterinary drugs, and industrial chemicals.
 For example, the U.S. Food and Drug Administration (FDA) and the Canadian Food Inspection Agency (CFIA) have guidelines for detecting chemical residues that are possibly dangerous to consume.
+In the U.S., the FDA is responsible for setting guidelines while other organizations enforce them.

+Environmental concerns

+Similar to the food industry, in environmental sciences residue also refers to chemical contaminants.
+Residues in the environment are often the result of industrial processes, such as escaped chemicals from mining processing, fuel leaks during industrial transportation, trace amounts of radioactive material, and excess pesticides that enter the soil.

 Characteristic units within a molecule

-Residue may refer to an atom or a group of atoms that forms part of a molecule, such as a methyl group.
+Residue may refer to an atom or a group of atoms that form part of a molecule, such as a methyl group.